shimaore/connected-documents-site/client/main.coffee.md

           base = $ 'body'
           base.empty()

+          in_context (the) ->
             base.append the.view 'top'
             base.append the.view 'welcome_text'
             base.append the.view 'register'
             base.append the.view 'login'
             base.append the.view 'login_or_register'
           return

       @get '/logout', ->